cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

 ## Compilation

-Before running the shellcode, start a listener on port 1337.
+Before running the shellcode, a listener is started on port 1337.

 ```
 $ nc -lv 1337